cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 Run `deactivate` if you want to leave the virtual environment.
 Next time you want to work on the project, just re-run `source .env/bin/activate`.

+#### If you have a GPU

+TODO: add instructions if GPU
+- for tensorflow, `pip install tensorflow-gpu`
+- for pytorch, ??

 ### Download the data